NextNewLine/nnl-browser/README.md

 # M14 Browser
 ### An easy to use headless browser, good for testing

-**M14 Browser 0.0.x** is tested to work with Node 8 or later.
+**M14 Browser** is tested to work with Node 8 or later.

 The project is still undergoing frequent changes.

+Currently two browsers are supported:

+* Zombie
+* Remote control (control any browser or webview with a simple line of JS, designed to work with Cordova)

 ## But why

 The M14 Browser is a Promise based browser great for testing.
 It's controlled through a basic interface, which in turn injects JS into the page to control behaviour.

-We're (John Kershaw, M14 Industries) building it as a testing tool; you're best not using this for anything at the moment.
+We're (John Kershaw, M14 Industries) building it as a testing tool so we can have a single, promise-based Browser interface which can control multiple different browsers.

 Here's an example: